MVenkatraman/workshops/SI_awk/awk_workshop.md

 #### Smithsonian CCEG
 April 26th, 2016

-*In this workshop we are focusing unix systems*
+*In this workshop we are focusing on unix systems*

 ## Basic Command Line Data Manipulation